Abdal people (West Asia): Language

-Abdals in Turkey mostly speak Turkish, specifically a dialect with additional vocabulary.
-The Abdal language consists of borrowing from Hindustani, Persian with some Rumelian Romani words with an essentially Turkish and Turkmen grammar.
+Abdals in Turkey mostly speak a dialect of Turkish with additional vocabulary.
+The Abdal language consists of borrowing from Hindustani, Persian, and Rumelian Romani words, with an essentially Turkish and Turkmen grammar.

 Society and culture

 Abdals would traditionally have a symbiotic relationship with Turkmen but also Kurdish tribes, playing a particular role as musicians, entertainers, minstrels, jewelers and magicians, whereas they would be accommodated by the people they were living together with.
-However, Abdals wouldn't intermarry with these people yet they would be allowed to stay within the larger community.
+Abdals wouldn't intermarry with these people, yet they would be allowed to stay within the larger community.